NEAT-project/neat/README.md

 - [ ] Design a better algorithm for choosing servers, prioritizing servers sent to user.
 - [ ] Lots of other stuff that I can't think of now.

+# Acknowledgement

+This work has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 644334 (NEAT).
+The views expressed are solely those of the author(s).